 Why did both cars heat up at roughly the same rate and to nearly the same temperature?
 Because it is the car’s glass that causes a vehicle to warm up so rapidly, CR says.

-Summer is winding down, but we likely still have a few dog days ahead of us.
-If you’re looking for tips to keep cool, check out:
+We likely still have a few dog days ahead of us, and if you’re looking for tips to keep cool, check out: